b-k/Noras_book_group/README.md

 ## II The public and private realm

+Labor (the unpleasant necessities) is pushed to the private realm, and ideally to slaves.

 #### 5. the _polis_ and the household

+#### 8 The private realm: property

-in which "privacy" is linked back to "deprived"
+In which "privacy" is linked back to (social) deprivation.

+Over the course of this, property slides from being a piece of land, and therefore a physical place in the public realm, to being mountains of things.

 ## III Labor

+"In the following chapter, Karl Marx will be criticized." [p 79]

 ## IV Work